 It depends on the variety you’re planting.
 Some beets take as little as 45 days to reach harvest, while others can take up to 65 days.

-But the average time is 7 to 8 weeks to reach maturity after they’re planted.
+However, the average time to reach maturity is 7 to 8 weeks after they’re planted.

 Spacing

-When planting beets, giving them enough space to grow is essential.
+When planting beets, it is essential to give them enough space to grow.

 If you’re using seeds, space them 1 to 2 inches apart in rows and sow them about half an inch deep.
 After sprouting enough, thin them 3 to 4 inches apart.